Often, web writers tell us they don’t know how or where to start. Here are the main steps you need to take, and a template to help you.

 Make notes as you work through your discussions.

 Review and summarise the information you’ve collected from your content sources and discussions.

-Write a list of items the content needs to cover.
-Just jot them down as dot points at this stage.
+Write a list of items the content needs to cover; dot points will do at this stage.

-Make a note of any graphics or multimedia you need to use, or any forms or tables you may need to get a developer to create for you.
+Make a note of any graphics or multimedia you need to use, or any forms or tables a developer may need to create for you.